Safe Reinforcement Learning Using Black-Box Reachability Analysis: Black-box Reachability-based Safety Layer

 \subsection{Adjusting Unsafe Actions}

-After the RL agent \tb{rolls out} a plan $\plan_k$, the safety layer determines if it is safe by checking the intersection of the corresponding reachable sets with unsafe sets.
-Note, the adjustment procedure does not depend on $\policy_\theta$, only on the unsafe sets around the robot.
-The plan is applied to the environment if the action is deemed safe; otherwise, we look for a safe plan.
+\tbold{After the RL agent \tbold{rolls out} a plan $\plan_k$, the safety layer adjusts it to ensure it is safe.
+This is done by checking the intersection of the plan's reachable sets with unsafe sets.} Note, our proposed adjustment procedure does not depend on $\policy_\theta$, only on the unsafe sets around the robot.
+The plan is applied to the environment if all of its actions are safe; otherwise, we search for a safe plan.
 One strategy for finding a safe plan is to sample randomly in the action space \cite{conf:modelBasedReachRL}, but this can be prohibitively expensive in the large action spaces that arise from choosing control inputs at multiple time steps.
-Instead, we use gradient descent to \emph{adjust} our plan such that the reachable sets are not in a collision, and such that the plan has a failsafe maneuver.
+Instead, we use gradient descent to adjust our plan such that the reachable sets are not in collision, and such that the plan has a failsafe maneuver.

 We adjust unsafe actions using Algorithm \ref{alg:adjust}.
 If the algorithm does not complete within the duration of one time step (in other words, we fix the rate of receding-horizon planning), we terminate it and continue our previously-found safe plan.
 Our method steps through each action in a plan $\plan$ and performs the following.
 First, we compute the reachable set for all remaining time steps with Algorithm \ref{alg:LipReachability} (Line \ref{ln:adjust:reach}).
 Second, we collision check the reachable set (Line \ref{ln:adjust:collision_check}) as detailed below.
-Third, if the reachable sets are in a collision, we compute the gradient of the collision check and perform projected gradient descent (Line \ref{ln:adjust:get_gradient_and_step}).
+Third, if the reachable sets are in a collision, we compute the gradient of the collision check and perform projected gradient descent (Line \ref{ln:adjust:get_gradient_and_step}) as in fig \ref{fig:zonotope_intersection}.
 Finally, if the algorithm converges to a safe plan, we return it, or else return ``unsafe.''
 Note, the final plan must have a failsafe maneuver (Line \ref{ln:adjust:check_if_safe}).

 We collision check reachable and unsafe sets, all represented as constrained zonotopes, as follows.
 Consider two constrained zonotopes, $Z_1 = \zono{\ctr_1,\Gen_1,\Acon_1,\bcon_1}$ and $Z_2 = \zono{\ctr_2,\Gen_2,\Acon_2,\bcon_2}$.
 Applying \cite[Prop.
 1]{conf:const_zono}, their intersection is $Z_\cap = Z_1 \cap Z_2 = \zono{\ctr_{\cap},\Gen_{\cap},\Acon_{\cap},\bcon_{\cap}}$, given by